thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 clear-skies, respectively).
 Our findings are in agreement with other studies for the region.

-Using the CUSUMs of the monthly departures for all- and clear-skies, we observed periods where the CUSUMs remain relatively stable, with a steep decline before and a steep increase after.
-This is an indication that the whole brightening effect does not follow a smooth development over time.
+Using the CUSUMs of the monthly departures for all- and cloudy-skies, we observed a 20 year period starting around 2000 where the CUSUMs remain relatively stable, with a steep decline before and a steep increase after.
+The rather smooth course of the CUSUMs suggests that no important change in the SDR pattern has occurred in the entire record.

 Continued observations with a collocated pyrheliometer, which started in 2016, will allow us to further investigate the variability of solar